choose GitHub Copilot

 aivo chat -m

-aivo chat -km
+aivo chat --agent reviewer

-aivo -x "pro tips for git"
+aivo "pro tips for git"

 # type interactively, Ctrl-D to send

-aivo -x
+aivo -p

 Pipe anything into aivo.
 It reads stdin, adds your prompt, and sends it to the model.